Steve Forbes

-Malcolm Stevenson Forbes Jr. (/fɔrbz/; born July 18, 1947) is an American publishing executive and politician who is the editor-in-chief of Forbes, a business magazine.
-He is the son of longtime Forbes publisher Malcolm Forbes and the grandson of that publication's founder B.C.
-Forbes.
-He is an adviser at the Forbes School of Business & Technology.
-Forbes was a candidate in the 1996 and 2000 Republican presidential primaries.
+Malcolm Stevenson Forbes Jr. (/fɔrbz/; born July 18, 1947) is an American publisher, businessman, and politician who is the chairman and editor-in-chief of Forbes, the business magazine.
+The son of longtime Forbes publisher Malcolm Forbes and the grandson of that publication's founder B.C.
+Forbes, he is an adviser at the Forbes School of Business & Technology.

+Forbes was a candidate in the 1996 and 2000 Republican presidential primaries and is known for his flat-tax plan which supported a flat tax of 17% on all personal and corporate earned income and keeping the first $33,000 of income exempt.
+Forbes hosted an episode of Saturday Night Live that aired on April 13, 1996, shortly after dropping out of the race that year.
+Forbes was also appointed chairman of the Board for International Broadcasting (BIB) in 1985, and was reappointed again in 1993.
+A Princeton graduate Like his father, he holds honorary degrees from several universities, including the New York Institute of Technology and Lehigh University.
+Forbes is a member of Alpha Kappa Psi and Tau Kappa Epsilon.

-Early life
+Early life and education

 Forbes was born in Morristown, New Jersey, to Roberta Remsen (née Laidlaw) and Malcolm Forbes.
-Forbes grew up in Far Hills, New Jersey.

-Education

-Forbes attended the Far Hills Country Day School with his longtime friend and future Governor of New Jersey Christine Todd Whitman.
+Forbes grew up in Far Hills, New Jersey and attended the Far Hills Country Day School with his longtime friend and future governor of New Jersey Christine Todd Whitman.
 He graduated cum laude from Brooks School in North Andover, Massachusetts, in 1966.

-He then graduated with an A.B. in history from Princeton University in 1970 after completing a 75-page long senior thesis titled "Contest for the 1892 Democratic Presidential Nomination."
+Forbes graduated with an A.B. in history from Princeton University in 1970 after completing a 75-page long senior thesis titled "Contest for the 1892 Democratic Presidential Nomination."
 While at Princeton, Forbes founded his first magazine, Business Today, with two other students.
 Business Today is currently the largest student-run magazine in the world.
 Forbes is a member of Alpha Kappa Psi and Tau Kappa Epsilon.
-He holds honorary degrees from several universities, including New York Institute of Technology and Lehigh University.
+He holds honorary degrees from several universities, including the New York Institute of Technology and Lehigh University.